matabares/matabares.github.io/index.md

 Here you will be found some useful tips and tricks related with programming.

-# How to load a google spreadsheet into Jupyter
+# How to load a google spreadsheet into pandas dataframe

 If you want to load a worksheet, you need to use following code: